jasonwhite/ducible/README.md

 ### Linux

-Although this is primarily a Windows utility, it was developed in a Linux environment simply because it is faster and easier.
+Although this is primarily a Windows utility, it was developed in a Linux environment simply because it was faster and easier.
 One might also want to use it for compiling Windows binaries on Linux.
 Thus, it builds and runs on Linux as well.